MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 Having an ideal mobbing environment is going to cost some money, however relative to what software developers get paid, the cost is tiny.
 Once you have proven a practice is useful to a team, having the discussion on costs is a lot easier.

-#### What if you have no money?
+#### We can't get any money for the mob station?

-It's great having an ideal setup, however don't let that stop you.
+It's great having an ideal setup, however don't let that stop you from the practice.
 The first mobbing station I setup cost the business nothing.
 I brought my 40" TV from home to the office for two weeks.
 We found a space to set it up and try things out.
 I had a brief discussion with my manager before I brought the equipment in just to get his buy in.
 Other than that we pretty much flew under the radar.
 There was no fanfare or big announcement with mobbing - we just did it.

 Once we had proven that this was a practice our team would use, we then had the discussion with management on getting the right equipment to make it effective.
 Having a buy in from the rest of the team helped make this an easy discussion.